Resource Allocation via Backscatter-Aware Transmit Antenna Selection for Low-PAPR and Ultra-Reliable WSNs

-In contrast, the proposed BC-TAS scheme addresses these bottlenecks by exploiting selection diversity across spatial and frequency domains.
-By activating only a single transmit antenna per subcarrier, BC-TAS inherently solves the high PAPR issue typically found in multi-stream MIMO, as the localized power concentration reduces the dynamic range of the transmitted signal.
-Furthermore, by identifying the most favorable propagation paths that maximize backscatter reflection power while minimizing interference, the scheme ensures high energy efficiency for passive sensor nodes.

-As illustrated in Fig.~\ref{fig:correlation_robustness}, at a fixed SNR of $16$~dB, the MMSE baseline exhibits an exponential rise in BER, reaching approximately $2.8 \times 10^{-2}$ at $\mathbf{R}_{\mathrm{tx}} = 0.9$.
-While STBC provides better stability through orthogonal diversity, it maintains a performance gap significantly wider than the proposed scheme.

-The proposed BC-TAS demonstrates superior robustness, achieving a BER of approximately $4.5 \times 10^{-4}$ at extreme correlation levels ($0.9$).
-This result confirms that BC-TAS effectively circumvents the ill-conditioned channel matrices that plague MMSE and the hardware overhead of STBC.
-By focusing transmit energy into a single optimal antenna-subcarrier mapping, BC-TAS maximizes the signal-to-noise ratio for both the primary receiver and the backscatter tag, providing a low-complexity solution for high-density, correlated WSN environments.
+As shown in Fig.~\ref{fig:correlation_robustness}, at 16~dB SNR, the MMSE baseline exhibits an exponential BER rise, reaching $2.8 \times 10^{-2}$ at $\mathbf{R}_{\mathrm{tx}} = 0.9$.
+Although STBC offers better stability, BC-TAS demonstrates superior robustness, achieving a BER of $\approx 4.5 \times 10^{-4}$ at the same extreme correlation.
+This confirms that BC-TAS circumvents the ill-conditioned matrices inherent in MMSE and the hardware overhead of STBC.
+By focusing transmit energy into optimal antenna-subcarrier mappings, BC-TAS maximizes the SNR for both the primary receiver and the backscatter tag, providing a low-complexity solution for high-density, correlated WSN environments.